archiewood/nyc-service-requests/README.md

 # NYC Taxi Data

-This project is deployed to many different services.
+This Evidence project is a proof of concept for deploying Evidence projects to many different services.

 | Service | URL |